afmohame/Arduino-Uno-R3/README.md

 # 1. Introduction to the Arduino Uno R3
 The Arduino Uno R3 is a microcontroller development board designed by Arduino with which we can control various components.
 It is a small and compact microcontroller board that has 6 analog **input** pins, 14 digital **I/O** pins, 5V and 3.3V output pins, reset button and reset pin and more.
 In this article I will be discussing the ins and outs of the Arduino Uno R3 and its capabilities to document the features and serve as a reference for future projects.
 It is one of the most popular and widely used microcontroller boards for various reasons.
 It is beginner friendly, easy to use, has a big following and community support and lots of libraries.
-For these reasons, the Arduino Uno R3 is a must have for beginners.
+For these reasons, the Arduino Uno R3 is a must-have for beginners.

 # 2. Technical Specifications
 The Arduino Uno has the **ATMega328P** and the **ATMega16U2** microcontrollers which have a multitude of features that will be discussed further in this section.
 Both microcontrollers run on a 5V AVR 8-bit architecture.
 The **ATMega328P** clocks at up to 16 MHz.